Light metro: Terminology

 In some countries, however, light metro systems are conflated with light rail.
-In South Korea, light rail is used as the translation for the original Korean term, "경전철" – its literal translation is "light metro", but it actually means "Any railway transit other than heavy rail, which has capacity between heavy rail and bus transit".
-For example, the U Line in Uijeongbu utilises the VAL system, a variant of medium-capacity rail transport, and is therefore categorised "light metro" by LRTA and others, though the operator itself and South Korean sources refer to the U Line as "light rail".
-Busan–Gimhae Light Rail Transit is also akin to a light metro in its appearance and features, thought the operator refers it as a "light rail".
+In South Korea, "light rail" is used as the translation for the original Korean term, "경전철" – its literal translation is "light metro", but it actually means "Any railway transit other than heavy rail, which has capacity between heavy rail and bus transit".
+For example, the U Line in Uijeongbu utilises the VAL system, categorized as a variant of light metro by the LRTA and other organizations, though the operator itself and South Korean sources refer to the U Line as "light rail".
+Busan–Gimhae Light Rail Transit is also akin to a light metro system in its appearance and features, thought the operator refers it as a "light rail".
 Likewise, Malaysian officials and media commonly refer to the Kelana Jaya, Ampang and Sri Petaling lines as "light rail transit" systems; when originally opened, the original Malay abbreviations for the lines, PUTRA-LRT (Projek Usahasama Transit Ringan Automatik/Automatic Light Transit Joint Venture Project) and STAR-LRT (Sistem Transit Aliran Ringan/Light Flow Transit System) did not clearly distinguish between light rail and light rapid transit.
 Some articles in India also refer to some "light metro"-type systems as "light rail".
 The Light Rail Transit Association (LRTA), a nonprofit organisation, also categorises several public transport systems as "light metro".
 (Note: The French term Métro léger, a literal translation of "light metro", means light rail.)

 Advantages and disadvantages

-The main reason to build a light metro instead of a regular metro is to reduce costs, mainly because this system employs shorter vehicles and shorter stations.
+The main reason to construct a light metro system instead of a rapid transit system is to reduce costs, mainly because this system employs shorter vehicles and shorter stations.

-Light metros may operate faster than heavy-rail rapid transit systems due to shorter dwell times at stations, and the faster acceleration and braking of lighter trains.
+Light metro systems may operate faster than rapid transit systems due to shorter dwell times at stations, and the faster acceleration and braking of lighter trains.
 For example, express trains on the New York City Subway are about as fast as the Vancouver SkyTrain, but these express trains skip most stops on lines where they operate, while the shorter automated SkyTrains make all stops.

-Medium-capacity systems have restricted growth capacities as ridership increases.
+Light metro systems have restricted growth capacities as ridership increases.
 For example, it is difficult to extend station platforms once a system is in operation, especially for underground railway systems, since this work must be done without interfering with traffic.
 Some railway systems, like Hong Kong and Wuhan, may make advance provisions for longer platforms, for example, so that they will be able to handle more spacious trains when demand warrants them.
 The Taipei Metro, for example, constructed extra space for two extra cars in all its Wenhu Line stations.
 Alternatively, automatic train operation may be introduced, or at least provided for, allowing for very tight headways, increasing capacity through frequency rather than vehicle size.